 When students live together in addition to taking courses together, the learning extends beyond the classroom into the rest of the campus.
 Professors teach the students, but students also teach each other by sharing their own understanding of what they learned during a lecture or a debate between classmates.
 The students have the capacity to spur each other on to deeper thought about the material they study in common.
 In this way, the work of teaching and learning integrates itself into the lives of the students.
 They stay in the place where learning occurs and are constantly inspired to think about what they are studying.
 The same dynamics apply to their spiritual formation.
 Living together in a community that consciously seeks to follow Christ as a model helps students take their faith seriously.
 The campus becomes infused with a combination of scholarship, friendship, and Christian fellowship.
 Students live and study on the same ground.
 That unique combination is what inspires alumni of many universities to develop powerful bonds to their institutions.
 Their colleges and their related communities of learning and residence become woven into the tapestries of their lives.
 They are excited to return and to send their children to the same place to have the same experience.

 Residence Life Staff

 The Residence Life staff is committed to providing an atmosphere of learning and growth that will facilitate a holistic experience in the context of university community.
-Resident Life professional staff and Resident Assistants (RA) work together in developing a community conducive to student growth -- spiritually, academically, and socially.
+Residence Life professional staff, Resident Directors (RD) and Resident Assistants (RA) work together in developing a community conducive to student growth -- spiritually, academically, physically, and socially.